GregorD1A1/Locations-client/README.md

 https://github.com/GregorD1A1/Locations-client

-To launch the client application, download the container with it by typing the command in the console:
+To launch the client application, download the container by typing the command in the console:

 ***docker pull gregord1/locations_client***